Declarations Are Gameable

 The major enterprise scanners — Snyk, Dependabot, standard SCA tools — found no vulnerabilities in the malicious versions.
 They had zero CVEs.
 They passed every dependency audit check.
 All the declarations were correct.

-The behavioral scanners caught what the declarative systems missed, because behavioral truth is harder to fake than declarative truth.
+The behavioral signals caught what the declarative systems missed, because behavioral truth is harder to fake than declarative truth.

 The Central Problem of Trust